FarmBot-Docs/farmbot-software/v8/Web-App/sequences/sequence-commands.md

 %}

 # Run farmware
-The <span class="fb-step fb-take-photo">Run Farmware</span> command instructs FarmBot to run a [farmware](../../Web-App/farmware.md).
+The <span class="fb-step fb-run-farmware">Run Farmware</span> command instructs FarmBot to run a [farmware](../../Web-App/farmware.md).
 To use the command, select which farmware you would like to run from the **PACKAGE NAME** dropdown.
 Or, select `Manual Input` and type in the name of the package, for example, `plant-detection`.

 ![Screen Shot 2019-05-02 at 11.26.53 AM.png](_images/Screen_Shot_2019-05-02_at_11.26.53_AM.png)

 # Take photo
-The <span class="fb-step fb-wait">Take Photo</span> command instructs FarmBot to take a photo with the USB camera or the Raspberry Pi camera (whichever is selected in [device settings](../../Web-App/device/device-settings.md)).
+The <span class="fb-step fb-take-photo">Take Photo</span> command instructs FarmBot to take a photo with the USB camera or the Raspberry Pi camera (whichever is selected in [device settings](../../Web-App/device/device-settings.md)).
 After taking the photo, FarmBot will upload it to the web app, along with the coordinates from where the photo was taken, and the date and time.

 You can view the photos taken on the farmware page and in the farm designer.

 ![Screen Shot 2019-05-02 at 11.27.01 AM.png](_images/Screen_Shot_2019-05-02_at_11.27.01_AM.png)

 # Mark as
-The <span class="fb-step fb-wait">Mark as</span> command instructs FarmBot to **MARK** an object (such as a plant) **AS** having some property (for example, being `Planted`).
+The <span class="fb-step fb-mark-as">Mark as</span> command instructs FarmBot to **MARK** an object (such as a plant) **AS** having some property (for example, being `Planted`).
 Using this command allows FarmBot to systematically update resources as it works with them.

 ![Screen Shot 2019-07-12 at 3.43.33 PM.png](_images/Screen_Shot_2019-07-12_at_3.43.33_PM.png)